kubernetes/kubeadm/docs/design/design_v1.10.md

      - enforcing RBAC
      - using the Node Authorizer
      - using secure communication between the control plane components
-     - using secure communication between the API server and the kubelets
+     - using secure communication between the API server and the kubelet
      - making it possible to lock-down the kubelet API
      - locking down access to the API system components like the kube-proxy and kube-dns
      - locking down what a Bootstrap Token can access